fjc1575/Marine-Oil-Spill/README.md

 'Sample' includes the images corresponding to 'AlexNet'.

-There is a instruction(README) in the AlexNet folder.
+ There is a instruction(README) in the AlexNet folder which contains more detailed information about specific steps and code.

 Paper: https://www.hindawi.com/journals/cin/2021/4812979/